GallTech/rag-lab/Management/deploy/vmsetup.md

 # VM Resource Policy — CPU + **Memory** Tiers

-All of this is very much a work in-progress as I learn how these things work and respond to work.
+All of this is very much a work in-progress as I learn.

 ---